enjeck/libre-logos/CONTRIBUTING.md

 ### Contributing to the website

+If you intend to make changes to the website, here are some things you should know:

 #### Technical details

 The [librelogos.org](https://www.librelogos.org/) website is built with Gatsby, a site generator based on React.